mobbr/mobbr-api-v1/payments/README.md

 Generates a payment preview.
 It lists the actual payment properties and recipients.
 Use `hash` from the result to confirm the payment with `/api_v1/payments/confirm` within 10 minutes.

+The API analyses the payment and returns the actual payment that would be made if it were to be confirmed.
+Users that could not be paid for some reason are left out, the others are resolved to Mobbr usernames.

     POST /api_v1/payments/preview

 **Arguments**